yuntai/srez/README.floyd.md

 ## Introduction
 This project is an adaptation of srez project for floydhub.
-You will need a floydhub account and have floyd CLI installed.
+You will need a floydhub account and have floyd-cli installed.
 See https://www.floydhub.com/welcome.

 ## Setup project
 ```bash